 INVESTMENT ASSUMPTIONS – MODEL PORTFOLIOS

-Market Indices are the foundation of the eMoney Cash Flow Simulation.
-You need Market Indices to build your Asset Classes, you need Asset Classes to create your Model Portfolios, and you need Model Portfolios to accurately define the growth rate of well—everything.
+These are the foundation of the eMoney Cash Flow Simulation.
+You need market indices to build your asset classes, you need asset classes to create your model portfolios, and you need model portfolios to accurately define the growth rate of well—everything.

-The Market Indices tab allows you to modify the rate of return or standard deviation for a system-defined index, create a custom index, and update the market index data when new quarterly data is published.
+The Market Indices tab allows you to modify the rate of return, standard deviation, or growth characteristics for a system-defined index, create a custom index, and update the market index data when new quarterly data is published.

-- Rate of Return – The annual Rate of Return of the Market Index.
-This is the geometric mean return rate.
+- Rate of Return – The annual rate of return of the market index, or the geometric mean return rate.
 This is the rate used for all straight-line or deterministic projections.

-- Standard Deviation – The standard deviation for the average annual Rate of Return.
+- Standard Deviation – The standard deviation for the average annual rate of return.
 This is a measure of the volatility or risk of the index.
+This variable is applied with the mean rate within the Monte Carlo projection.

 - Time Span – Describes the period of time over which the index’s historical data is based.